Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 - SATA and Molex cables

-With modular PSU installation, always use the manufacturer’s provided cables.
+For modular PSU installation, always use the manufacturer-provided cables.
 Mixing cables from other PSUs can permanently damage components.

 PSU Compatibility and ATX Power Supply Cables Explained